 This was slowing the team down.
 Before people defaulted to a less secure way of handling files - like email - Leif started looking for alternatives.

 Years before, the Jiyan team has tried moving into the cloud and they set up a Dropbox account.
 They were briefly happy with the fast file storage and sharing it provided.
 But then Edward Snowden's revelations forced them to abandon Dropbox, feeling it insecure for the highly delicate data they work with.

-Learning from that experience, Leif started searching for a new alternative and found Tresorit.
+Learning from that experience, Leif started searching for a new alternative and found Tresorit with its end-to-end encrypted cloud storage.
 Tresorit's still unclaimed, $50,000 hacker bounty convinced the Jiyan team that their data would be safe.
-But after the fiasco with Wuala and the internal file server, Leif had a hard time believing that a secure service can also be easy to use.
+But after the fiasco with Wuala and the internal file server, Leif had a hard time believing that a secure cloud service can also be easy to use.
 As his last hope was Tresorit, he signed up for a free trial with some trepidation.